nstallmann/bikefit/README.md

    - Note the path to your video file.

 2. **Initialize the Script:**
-   - Open the file `bikefit.py`.
+   - Open the file `main.py`.
-   - Enter the path to your video file.
+   - Change the path to your video file in the `constants.py` file in folder Constants.

 3. **Choose Your Bike Type:**
    - **Road Bike:**